Adopt-a-Highway

-The Adopt-a-Highway program, and the very similar Sponsor-a-Highway, are promotional campaigns undertaken by U.S. states, provinces and territories of Canada, and some national governments outside North America to encourage volunteers to keep a section of a highway free from litter.
+The Adopt-a-Highway program, and the very similar Sponsor-a-Highway, are promotional campaigns undertaken by U.S. states, a few provinces and territories of Canada, and some national governments outside North America to encourage volunteers to keep a section of a highway free from litter.
 In exchange for regular litter removal, an organization (such as Cub Scouts or Knights of Columbus) is allowed to have its name posted on a sign in the section of the highways they maintain.

 History

 The program originated in the 1980s when James Evans, an engineer for the Texas Department of Transportation (TxDOT), saw debris flying out of a pickup truck bed.
 Litter cleanup by the city was expensive, so Evans sought the help of local groups to sponsor the cleaning of sections of the highway.
 The efforts of Billy Black, a TxDOT public information officer, led to quarterly cleanup cycles, volunteer safety training, the issuing of reflective vests and equipment, and the posting of adopt-a-highway signs.

 In 1985, the Tyler Civitan Club became the first group to volunteer, adopting two miles along U.S. Route 69 just north of Loop 323 between Tyler and Interstate 20.
 The program proved to be very successful and has since spread to 49 states, Puerto Rico, Canada, New Zealand, Australia, and Japan.
-Vermont has a similar program called "Green Up."
+Vermont is the lone outlier among U.S. States in that it has never had an Adopt-a-Highway program, but has a similar yet unique procedure for waste removal called "Green Up," where the cleanup is done directly by Vermont citizens in each town and city, often in the first week of May, but obviously able to be done every day of the year.
+Green Up Day simultaneously encourages altruistic behavior (which reduces littering in the first place) through volunteerism and environmental stewardship, while maintaining adherence to the state's famously strict laws against roadside advertising, including an outright prohibition of any billboards statewide.
+The attitudes Vermonters have against littering give rise to the slogan "Don't Trash Vermont", similar to the original "Don't Mess With Texas" campaign against littering.

 In 1989, California became the 20th state to develop a highway litter control program when the California Department of Transportation began administering the Adopt-A-Highway program for state highways.
 The program distinguishes between volunteer adoptions and sponsored adoptions.
 As of 2021, more than 120,000 California residents have participated in the program to remove litter, plant trees and wildflowers, removing graffiti, and clearing vegetation along over 15000 mi of roadside.

 Some states, such as Nevada, allow both Adopt-a-Highway and Sponsor-a-Highway programs.
 In both programs, an organization that contributes to the cleanup is allowed to post its name.
 However, while an adopting organization provides the volunteers who do the litter pickup, a sponsoring organization instead pays professional contractors to do the work.
 Because of safety concerns, the latter is more typical in highways with high traffic volumes.